lozjackson/ember-auto-save/README.md

 ### AutoSaveMixin

-This auto-save mixin overrides the `setUnknownProperty` method, and triggers the `save` method when properties are set on the model.
+The AutoSaveMixin overrides the `setUnknownProperty` method, and triggers the `save` method when properties are set on the `model`.

+The example below show how you can create your own `autoSaveProxy` object.
 ```
 import AutoSaveMixin from 'ember-auto-save/mixins/auto-save';